mpuig/repomixer/repomix-output/https___github.com_google_adk-docs.md

         description="Answers user questions about the capital city of a given country."
         # instruction and tools will be added next
     )
     ```

+=== "Typescript"

+    ```typescript
+    // Example: Defining the basic identity
+    const capitalAgent = new LlmAgent({
+        model: 'gemini-2.5-flash',
+        name: 'capital_agent',
+        description: 'Answers user questions about the capital city of a given country.',
+        // instruction and tools will be added next });
+    ```

 === "Go"